arcusmaximus/YTSubConverter/README.md

 ![Outlines](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/outlines.png)

-YouTube supports three different shadow types: glow (same result as an outline), soft shadow (shown in the above image) and hard shadow (not shown).
+YouTube supports three different shadow types: glow (same result as an outline), soft shadow and hard shadow.
 You can choose which shadow type you want in the conversion GUI.
 This is also where you can configure current word highlighting for karaoke ([example](https://www.youtube.com/watch?v=mtb-qa8xvFU)).

 ![Style options](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/style-options.png)